stratapp-ai/stratapp-ai.github.io/_blog/stratapp-is-a-consulting-goldmine.md

 ![](/uploads/consulting landscape.jpg)

-\#stratapp is built on Microsoft Service Fabric, runs on Microsoft Azure and feeds content to Microsoft Teams and #slack. #stratapp is a grateful member of the Microsoft startup program.
+\#stratapp is built on Microsoft Service Fabric, runs on Microsoft Azure and feeds content to Microsoft Teams and #slack. #stratapp is a grateful member of the Microsoft startup and cosell programs.

 \#stratapp has experienced co-founders, with a 10 year vision backed by investors who are market leaders.